Oregon Coast Road Trip Itinerary

 Where to Stay:

-Day 3: From Pacific City, explore Lincoln City for a bit.
+Day 3: From Pacific City, explore Lincoln City for a bit (pick up smoked salmon from Barnacle Bills on the way out).
 Then, head south and try to spot the boiler in Boiler Bay.
 Check out Depoe Bay, Devils Punchbowl, and end in Newport.

 Two surfers surfing wave in ocean in front of large rock island in Pacific City, Oregon